ayanroych/Ayan_BlueStampPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+  # Starter Project

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/pGypySyE4-o?si=uV5eLYcMAq4hEjHF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+For my starter project, I created and RGB Slider that changes its color when you move the slider.
+To build this, I soldered 3 sliders, and RGB LED, and a USB-C Port onto a premade RGB Slider board.
+The board already had connections in it so once I finished soldering, the device was completely functional.
+When building this, I faced many difficulties.
+The biggest challenge I faced was when the device didn't work.
+Later, I figured out that a special USB-C plug was required for it to work.
+For my next step, I plan to test the compatibility between an ultrasonic sensor and a buzzer.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.